stenington/openbadges-validator-service/README.md

 # Acceptance Tests

 Acceptance tests are automatically run with `npm test`.
+They run headlessly in [zombie][].
 Their behavior can be changed by the following environment variables:

+* `ACCEPTANCE_DEBUG` represents a boolean value.
+If it exists, logging output will be displayed that makes the tests easier to debug.

 * `ACCEPTANCE_EXTERNAL_URL` lets you provide an external URL to run the acceptance tests against.
 If left empty, an instance is run on